Protests erupt nationwide for second day over Trump's travel ban

 San Francisco

-Droves of protesters were excepted again at San Francisco International Airport (SFO) on Sunday afternoon and at least 50 lawyers were also at the airport offering legal help, NBC Bay Area reported.
+Droves of protesters turned out at San Francisco International Airport (SFO) on Sunday afternoon and at least 50 lawyers were also at the airport offering legal help, NBC Bay Area reported.

 An airport spokesman said Sunday afternoon that all five people that had been detained under the executive order had been released.